 Choose an Expert Facial Plastic and Reconstructive Surgeon for Facial Nerve Decompression

-Facial nerve decompression is a complex procedure, and it must be performed by an expert facial plastic and reconstructive surgeon.
-Fortunately, Dr. Azizzadeh is a Harvard-trained facial plastic and reconstructive surgeon who administers safe, effective facial nerve decompression treatments.
+Facial neurolysis is a complex procedure, and it must be performed by an expert facial plastic and reconstructive surgeon.
+Fortunately, Dr. Azizzadeh is a Harvard-trained facial plastic and reconstructive surgeon who administers safe, effective facial nerve decompression treatment.

 Contact Dr. Azizzadeh for a Facial Nerve Surgery Consultation

-If you or someone you love is living with permanent facial paralysis, facial nerve decompression surgery may be able to restore facial function.
-To learn more or to schedule a consultation, contact our office online or call us at (310) 657-2203.
+For patients who have been dealing with long-lasting facial paralysis symptoms, Dr. Azizzadeh can provide assistance.
+Dr. Azizzadeh is a dual board-certified facial plastic and reconstructive surgeon who can perform facial nerve decompression surgery or other treatments to restore facial function.
+To learn more or to schedule a consultation with Dr. Azizzadeh, contact our office online or call us at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today